 Google’s “Teacher Approved” program requires apps to go through an additional layer of review (the first is for the submission into family/children categories–as we explore in more detail below).
 In this review, teachers and specialists evaluate the apps based on multiple criteria, including design quality, appeal to children, and age appropriateness (including in-app adverts, purchases, and cross-promotions).

-396 of the apps we reviewed had received this teacher-approved tick and 127 of these (32%) were found to be in violation of COPPA guidelines.
-This means the apps and their privacy policies have been through two layers of review and have still passed quality control despite being in breach of COPPA’s standards.
+All but one of the apps we reviewed received this teacher-approved tick and, ironically, the one outlier had a COPPA-compliant privacy policy.
+The rest of the non-compliant apps and their privacy policies have been through two layers of review and have still passed quality control despite being in breach of COPPA’s standards.

 What data are the COPPA-violating apps collecting?